pixelnull/crowdspotter/README.md

    `python crowdspotter.py aid1 aid2 aid3 ...`

 The script will:
 - Check host statuses at specified interval.
-Defualt is 30 seconds.
+Default is 30 seconds.
 - Print an alert message when a new host comes online.
 - Link to the host in Host Managment page in CrowdStrike's Web Console.
 - Play a sound alert if the system is capable.